 LINDA PFIFFNER is a Professor in Residence in the Department of Psychiatry and Behavioral Sciences, Director of the Hyperactivity, Attention and Learning Problems (HALP) program and is a licensed Clinical Psychologist.
 She received her B.A. from UCLA and her Ph.D. from the State University of New York at Stony Brook.
 Prior to joining UCSF in 2001, she held academic appointments at UC Irvine and the University of Chicago.
 Her research and clinical interests are in the development of multi-targeted psychosocial treatments for ADHD, digital health and telehealth treatment and training approaches, translating clinic treatment models to school settings, evaluation of predictors, mediators, and moderators of treatment outcomes, and how psychosocial factors (especially family factors) predict the development of impairment and comorbid psychopathology in children with ADHD.
 Through funding from NIMH, she developed an integrated multicomponent school-home behavioral intervention for the inattentive presentation of ADHD (Child Life and Attention Skills, CLAS).
-Through IES funding, she adapted the clinic-based behavioral treatment model (Collaborative Life Skills Program, CLS) for delivery by school-based mental health professionals with students having attention and behavioral problems.
-Current projects include an IES-funded grant to develop a webbased, remote training program for school mental health providers in implementation of CLS, and NIMH- and UCSF-funded projects to develop a mobile health application to improve parent adherence to behavioral treatment and a telehealth-based parent training program.
-In addition, she was recently funded, through a NIMH-funded Center grant focused on children's mental health services, to conduct a dual-site study (with San Diego State University/UC San Diego) that integrates empirically supported team-based implementation strategies to optimize implementation and clinical effectiveness of CLS for youth with ADHD.
+Through IES funding, she adapted the clinic-based behavioral treatment model (Collaborative Life Skills Program, CLS) for delivery by school-based mental health professionals with students having attention and behavioral problems and developed a web-based, remote training program for school mental health providers in implementation of CLS.
+Current projects include NIMH- and IES-funded projects to develop digital health tools to improve parent adherence to behavioral treatment and to adapt CLS for schools with limited resources.
+In addition, she is funded through a NIMH-funded Center grant focused on children's mental health services, to conduct a dual-site study (with San Diego State University/UC San Diego) that integrates empirically supported team-based implementation strategies to optimize implementation and clinical effectiveness of CLS for youth with ADHD.